 Birmingham Jazz Orchestra playing either Sean Gibbs’ or Jacky Naylor’s music

 Big thanks to Peter for taking the time to answer these questions!
 If you haven’t already checked out his blog, or the London Jazz News website, I’d suggest you do both right now!
+You can also find our list of some of the best British Jazz Blogs here.

 About Peter Bacon